fallen-icarus/cardano-swaps/README.md

 Cardano-Swaps achieves batcher/router-free scalability *with* delegation control via a novel combination of user-controlled script addresses and Beacon Tokens (both are expanded upon below).

 ### Programmable Swaps
 First proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), programmable swaps are a more promising design choice than liquidity pools.
-Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's demand.
+Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's logic.
+Swaps can be fragmented across many user-controlled addresses, so delegation control is maintained.
+Users then execute swaps from each other's addresses.
 Since each swap is atomic and explicitly defined, in aggregate they are the optimal expression of (intra)market sentiment.
-By fragmenting swaps across many user-controlled addresses, delegation control is maintained.
 This design pattern scales naturally, since there must be at *least* as many swap addresses as there are users.

 The challenge now becomes one of indexing: how do users differentiate each others' swap addresses from all other addresses on Cardano, without relying on a centralized indexer/router?
 This is where Beacon Tokens come into play.